aaswani365/Learn-Data-Processing-with-Spark-SQL-using-PySpark-on-AWS/README.md

 ![Untitled](https://user-images.githubusercontent.com/107995802/180428326-8814cfea-2b0d-4372-b427-128edc46f780.png)

 ## Agenda
-In this AWS Spark SQL project, you will analyze the Movies and Ratings Dataset using RDD and Spark SQL to get hands-on experience on the fundamentals of Scala programming language.
+In this AWS Spark SQL project, you will analyze the Movies and Ratings Dataset using RDD and Spark SQL to get hands-on experience on the fundamentals of Python programming language.

 ## Tech Stack